tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 I also document some thoughts behind the comment as well.

 This blogpost is for my own reference.
-Please refer to another [blogpost](https://blog.huikang.dev/career/2022/10/17/resume-advice.html) if you want advice.
+Please refer to the other [blogpost](https://blog.huikang.dev/career/2022/10/17/resume-advice.html) if you want advice.